• Skip to primary navigation

 • My preferred gluten-free flour for this recipe is Better Batter gluten-free flour.
 Not all gluten-free flours are created equal.
 You may experience different results depending on the gluten-free flour blend you choose.

-• Store let-overs in a plastic storage bag and refrigerate.
-To re-heat the tortillas, you can either use the stovetop, or you can microwave in between two damp paper towels for 15 to 20 seconds.
+• To reheat: Either use the stovetop in a pan, or you can microwave in between two damp paper towels for 15 to 20 seconds.

-• Mama says, "always check your labels!"
+• Mama says, "Always check your labels!"

 Nutrition